into your inbox

 “I found it difficult to motivate myself before the final,” added the world No 1, quoted by Le Monde.
 “In the end, I probably paid the toll for my recent lack of competition.”

-In the next match, Boris Becker would prevail easily against Stefan Edberg (6-3, 6-1, 6-4).
-On Saturday, the same Becker, alongside Eric Jelen, would come back from two sets down to beat Edberg and Anders Jarryd (3-6, 2-6, 7-5, 6-3, 6-2) to give West Germany its first Davis Cup title.
+In the next match, Boris Becker would prevail easily in straight sets against Stefan Edberg (6-3, 6-1, 6-4).
+On Saturday, Becker, alongside Eric Jelen, would come back from two-sets-to-love down to beat Edberg and Anders Jarryd (3-6, 2-6, 7-5, 6-3, 6-2) to give West Germany its first Davis Cup title.

-In 1989, Sweden and West Germany would face each other in the Davis Cup final again, with the same outcome, although this time West Germany would rely on Becker’s outstanding performance in singles.
+In 1989, Sweden and West Germany would face off against each other in the Davis Cup final, with the same outcome, although this time West Germany would rely on Becker’s outstanding performance in singles.
 Wilander, however, got his revenge against Steeb in five sets (5-7, 7-6, 6-7, 6-2, 6-3).

-Steeb’s win against Wilander would remain the highlight of his career.
+Carl-Uwe Steeb’s win against Mats Wilander would remain the highlight of his career.
 He would climb as high as No 14 in 1990 but would never go past the fourth round at a major.
-The biggest of his three career titles came at Moscow’s Kremlin Cup in 1995.
+The biggest of his three career titles came at the Kremlin Cup in Moscow in 1995.